dumptcp/rustwebserver/README.md

 ## Step 3 — Add your website files

-Put the two server files from the folder you picked in `/root`, and your website in `/root/www`:
+Put the two server files from the folder you picked in `/root` your index.html or files in `/root/www`:

 ```
 /root/